tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 <details><summary>GitHub Repo Philosophy</summary>

-* You should be conducting your work in this repo, not somewhere else.
-If you are doing some things on the supercomputer (or a remote server) you should clone this repo there and run the scripts in this repo.
+* You should be conducting your work in your repo, not somewhere else.
-	* see `.gitignore` below
+  * If you are doing some things for the project on the supercomputer (or a remote server) you should clone your repo there and run the scripts in/from it.

 * Do not change the same document in your repo in different locations at the same time
 	* for example, don't edit the readme on GitHub and on your laptop without syncing the changes between them